 San Francisco (SFO) to Hong Kong (HKG) - Operated by: Singapore Airlines

 Washington DC (IAD) to Accra (ACC) - Operated by: South African Airways

 Washington DC (IAD) to Dakar (DSS) - Operated by: South African Airways

 Sort of Fifth-Freedom Flights Departing the U.S.

 There are a few loopholes and country classifications that make these routes not quite fifth freedom flights.
 As an example, since Tahiti, Martinique, and Guadeloupe are considered overseas regions/collectives of France, they follow the same European Union guidelines on fifth-freedom classification.
-Meaning, Air France or any another EU member based airline like Norwegian can fly to them freely.
+Meaning, Air France or any other EU member-based airline like Norwegian can fly to them freely.

 For all intents and purposes, these routes offer all the same benefits and options as fifth freedom flights, but sticklers like to single them out.
-Imagine if you told a friend that you were flying from New York to “somewhere” in France, and then sent them a picture of you in scuba gear on the beach in Martinique.
-Technically you kind of did since Martinique is considered French soil and governed by EU flight regulations.
+Imagine if you told a friend that you were flying from Los Angeles to “somewhere” in France, and then sent them a picture of you in scuba gear on the beach in Papeete.
+Technically you kind of did since Tahiti is considered French soil and governed by EU flight regulations.
 Which is similar logic with these sort of fifth freedom operated flights below:

 Chicago (ORD) to Budapest (BUD) - Operated by: LOT Polish Airlines

 Los Angeles (LAX) to Paris (CDG) - Operated by: Air Tahiti Nui